-As the department rebuilds its assessment infrastructure and culture of evidence, it will be useful to ascertain the impact of contributing factors to this apparent decline in writing skills, including the effects of faculty turnover and other department changes, as discussed with regard to the prior outcome.
+As the department rebuilds its assessment infrastructure and culture of evidence, it will be useful to ascertain the impact of contributing factors to this apparent decline then improvement in writing skills, including the effects of faculty turnover and other department changes, as discussed with regard to the prior outcome.

 It might also be useful to triangulate ETS PP data with PLO evidence related to writing skills to ascertain whether missing the 70% benchmark is consistent across the department's senior cohorts in various majors, and/or whether the type of measure (examination vs. research paper, for instance) might affect the demonstration of proficiency with regard to this outcome.
+But the good news is that the Department has shown significant improvement in this area, and significantly exceeds the 70% target threshold that had been missed the past two years.